 Sign language research and training programmes started in 1993 at The Chinese University of Hong Kong when Professor James Woodward joined the University and started his investigation of Hong Kong Sign Language.
-He invited Professor Gladys Tang to form a team and both have collaborated on a number of research projects.
-Since then, the sign linguistics research programme has taken root at the university, and, after a decade of research effort, the university is now being recognised as the first academic institution specialising in sign linguistics research and Deaf training in the Asia-Pacific region.
+He invited Professor Gladys Tang to form a team and both collaborated on a number of research projects.
+Since then, the sign linguistics research programme has taken root at the university, and decades of research efforts made the university become renowned for being the first academic institution in the Asia-Pacific region to specialise in sign linguistics research and Deaf training.

-The centre"s Logo
+The centre's Logo

 The Centre’s logo won 2nd prize in the 2005 winter semi-annual design contest as part of the American Design Awards.

 Fundraising for Sign Bilingualism and Co-enrolment in Deaf Education Programme